AshridgeTechnologies/elemento/stories/Revision aid example app.md

 - ✅ Date functions get values of args
 - ✅ Sort
 - ✅ Icon buttons
-- Styling for buttons
 - ✅ Menu
+- ✅ Tabs in CSV
+- Confirmation and error messages
+- Navigation
 - TextMatch function that uses value, converts number to string, checks all fields of object/array recursively
 - Lower function that uses value, accepts numbers
-- Confirmation and error messages
 - Empty message in List
+- Scroll to item in list (auto on select and/or in action)
 - Date entry
-- AddOrUpdate
 - Get current page
-- Highlight button
+- Styling/Highlight button
-- ✅ Tabs in CSV

 Revision conditions
 -------------------